What is League Program?

 Local and state Leagues are only asked to make two recommendations that can be any combination of a new study, review, or concurrence.

+In a new study, members evaluate possible issues by asking: Is there widespread member interest?
+Is this a timely issue?
+Is government action the most effective way to address the problem?
 To propose a new study a League must create a statement of scope (up to 300 words) that lists the areas to be explored, the emphasis on a particular aspect of the issue, and the parameters of the study.

 In a review, local and state Leagues can ask the national League to review a previous position for purposes of amending or deleting it.
 (Example: At National Convention 2012, delegates voted to update the Agriculture position.)